 Wet clothes contain bacteria that can cause problems and irritate your skin.

-TipIt is advisable that you take a shower and change your clothes immediately.
-However, regardless of whether you can take a shower or not, change your clothes immediately, as well as your socks and running shoes to keep your muscles warm and relaxed.
-That way you stimulate circulation, which helps you recover faster after training.
+TipIt’s advisable that you shower and change immediately.
+Regardless of whether you can shower or not, you should immediately change your clothes as well as your socks and running shoes to keep your muscles warm and relaxed.
+This way you’ll stimulate your circulation, which will help you recover faster after your workout.

 6. Don’t take a warm bath